 Conversely, price can fall when the Stochastics RSI falls below the 80 level.

 Five key differences between the Stochastic RSI and Stochastic

 Now that we know how the Stochastic RSI and the stochastic oscillator works, here are the five key differences between the two oscillators.

-- Unlike the Stochastics oscillator, the Stochastic RSI also has a mid level of 0.50 which is used as a trend filter.
-Therefore, if the Stochastic RSI continually plots above 0.50, the market is set to be in an uptrend and when the Stochastics RSI plot below 0.50, the market is set to be in a downtrend.
+Unlike the Stochastics oscillator, you can use .50 as a filter with the Stochastic RSI.
+Therefore, if the Stochastic RSI continually plots above 0.50, the market is in an uptrend and when the Stochastics RSI plots below 0.50, the market isin a downtrend.
 Most charting platforms now generally use the Stochastics RSI values to oscillate between 0 and 100 instead of the original 0 and 1 values.

 The chart below shows a comparison between the Stochastics oscillator and the Stochastics RSI.
 You can see how the Stochastics RSI triggers more overbought and oversold levels compared to the traditional Stochastics indicator.

 Like most of my articles, the post would not be complete if I did not share with you how the indicator can absolutely betray you in the real-world.

 Next we will cover the two ways the Stochastics will commit an act of treason likely on a daily basis.